-The young Marquis arrived in America at the age of 19 ready to serve the cause of liberty in the American Revolution.
-He quickly became part of Washington’s military family and over the years, their relationship grew to that of a father and his adoptive son.
+The young Marquis arrived in America at the age of 19, ready to serve the cause of liberty in the American Revolution.
+He quickly became part of Washington’s military family, and, over the years, their relationship grew to that of a father and his adoptive son.

-George Washington met the nineteen-year-old Marquis de Lafayette on August 5, 1777, less than a week after the Continental Congress appointed the young Frenchman to be a volunteer Major General in the Continental Army.
 Lafayette was assigned to serve on Washington's staff.
 Lafayette, one of the richest young men in France, left his home country on March 25, 1777, filled with desire to fight against the British in the American Revolution.
-Marquis de Lafayette became a valued member of General Washington's close-knit military family.
+He would become a valued member of General Washington's close-knit military family.

 Who Was Marquis de Lafayette?